illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ### 1.2.2

+#### VR Experiences

-**VR experiences:** Your final task is to choose and try out four (4) of the VR demos available through the Oculus or Steam store, or from the VR shared `V:` drive.
+Your final task is to choose and try out four (4) of the VR demos available through the Oculus or Steam store, or from the VR shared `V:` drive.
 You will have to create a Steam and/or Oculus account for this step.
 Oculus titles will need a TA to help install, while Steam will not.
 For each demo, write at least 3 sentences with a short description of the demo, something you liked, and something you did not like.
 One experience must be a student experience, and one must be an Oculus/Steam experience.
 You can find oculus games at [https://share.oculus.com/](https://share.oculus.com/) or on Steam at [http://store.steampowered.com/search/?vrsupport=102](http://store.steampowered.com/search/?vrsupport=102).
 Please put your names, netIDs, and reviews in a PDF named `HW1DemoWriteUp.pdf`.
 Hint: some TAs have access to some paid experiences, which will be fun to try out.

 ---

-#### Submit:
+### Submit
 *Submit your unity project **according to the [submission instructions](#submission-instructions) at the bottom of this assignment.***